cjburkey01/MiningWells/README.md

 # MiningWells
-An alternative/update to Buildcraft's amazin mining wells.
+An alternative/update to Buildcraft's amazing mining wells.

+Downloads and more info found on Curseforge: https://minecraft.curseforge.com/projects/burkeys-mining-wells